Chives

 Chive Uses

-Dried or fresh, chive leaves are often used instead of onions for flavoring salads, stews and other dishes.
-Chives are a favorite addition on baked potatoes.
+Dried, frozen or fresh, chive leaves are often used for a mild onion flavoring in salads, stews and other dishes.
+They are a favorite addition to baked potatoes and omelets.